Self induced Hall Effect in current carrying bar: Hall Effect: Nonuniform viscous flow

-We recall that the simple wall adhesion condition $v_{0}=0$ [7] could be familiar regarding the Poiseuille's viscous flow in conventional hydrodynamics.
-In Fig.3 the blue curves depict the spatial dependence of the flux velocity $v(y)$ specified by Eq.(12) for different viscosity strengths.
-As expected, for small viscosity $\nu \gg 1$ the fluid velocity is mostly uniform with exception of ultra-narrow layer $\sim \lambda$ close to bar inner walls.
-In contrast, for highly viscous case $\nu \leq 1$ the flux velocity follows the law $v(y)=\frac{\nu^{2}}{2}(\frac{1}{4}-y^{2})$ shown by the dashed line in Fig.1.
+Let us first consider a simple case of wall adhesion condition $v_{0}=0$ \cite{Gurzhi63} followed from analysis of Poiseuille's viscous flow known in conventional hydrodynamics.
+In Fig.\ref{Fig3} the blue curves depict the spatial dependence of the flux velocity $v(y)$ specified by Eq.(\ref{Solution_2}) for different viscosity strengths.
+As expected, for small viscosity $\nu \gg 1$ the fluid velocity is mostly uniform excepting ultra-narrow layer $\sim \lambda$ close to bar inner walls.
+In contrast, for highly viscous case $\nu \leq 1$ the flux velocity follows the Poiseuille's flow law $v(y)=\frac{\nu^{2}}{2}(\frac{1}{4}-y^{2})$ shown by the dashed line in Fig.\ref{Fig3}.